The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-The translation to and from JSON is done automatically by the Quarkus RESTEasy Reactive extension, which is included in this guide’s pom.xml file.
-If you want to add it manually to your application, add the below snippet to your application’s ppm.xml file:
+The translation to and from JSON is done automatically by the Quarkus REST (formerly RESTEasy Reactive) extension, which is included in this guide’s pom.xml file.
+If you want to add it manually to your application, add the below snippet to your application’s pom.xml file:

 <dependency>